Function on column in conditions

 Section titled “Why it happens”B-tree indexes store values in sorted order and support fast lookups by comparing the indexed column directly against a search term.
 When you wrap the column in a function, the comparison is no longer against the raw column value — it’s against the function’s return value.
 PostgreSQL would have to call the function on every row to evaluate the predicate, which defeats the purpose of the index.

-This applies to any function: lower(), upper(), trim(), date(), coalesce(), casts like column::text, and more.
+This applies to any function: lower(), upper(), trim(), date(), coalesce(), casts like CAST(column AS type) or column::text, and more.

 How to fix it